RaytingSec/Scripts/README.md

 Bash
 Linux, Debian to be precise, scripts that should be run only if the code has been reviewed and is compatible with your system.
 A varying degree of manual editing is also needed to get these working, i.e. server URLs.

-Win32
-I named this Batch, but it was too similar to Bash.
+Batch
 These are Batch scripts that interact with the Windows shell.
-They're simple and probably won't be further developed.
+They're simple and ready to use.
+They probably won't be further developed.

-More to come!